 Second, — his stories and rhymes must be selected with care that he may absorb no distorted view of life and its actual values, but may grow up to be mentally clear about values and emotionally impelled to seek what is truly desirable and worthwhile in human living.

 Third, — the stories and rhymes selected must be graded to the child’s understanding at different periods of his growth, graded as to vocabulary, as to subject matter and as to complexity of structure and plot.

 If you are unable to purchase your own copy of My Book House or would like to utilize an audio version, there are a couple of great online options for free.

 All of the original volumes of My Book House are available to download free on Librivox.
 As with any Librivox recordings, the quality of the narrators is hit or miss and subject to your own personal preferences.

 This is a good way, though, to try out the stories for free and you might find some recordings you really enjoy.

-One question that I see time and again is how these volumes can be used in the homeschool.
-While the obvious answer might be to simply open them and read them, as a homeschool mom I realize that making a concerted effort to schedule something in is often what I have to do to be sure we include it.
+One question I see time and again is how these volumes can be used in the homeschool.
+While the obvious answer might be to simply open them and read them, as a homeschool mom, I realize making a concerted effort to schedule something in is often what I have to do to be sure we include it.
 Here are some ideas that you might enjoy.